MicrosoftDocs/dynamics365smb-docs-pr.is-is/business-central/includes/preview-posting-inventory.md

 ---

 > [!TIP]
-> Til að forðast mistök er notuð  **forskoðunarbókunaraðgerðin**  til að fara yfir færslurnar sem bókunin mun stofna.
+> Til að forðast mistök skal nota aðgerðina **Forskoðunarbókun** til að skoða færslurnar sem bókunin stofnar.